isomerpages/nlb-biblioasia/_holding-area/Pasir Ris.md

 Pasir Ris was known for its recreational amenities that attracted local holidaymakers and tourists.
 Pasir Ris Hotel, the location for the song “Bila Mama Pakai Celana” was a pioneer in beachfront development in Pasir Ris.[^10]

 A _Straits Times_ advertisement on 16 May 1952 described the hotel as “Singapore’s Premier Pleasure Resort” that offered “the clearest, beautiful, palm-fringed beaches, swimming, boating and lawn tennis”.
-Officially opened on 17 May, the hotel comprised 35 fully furnished rooms fitted with modern sanitation, and provided amenities such as a dance hall, tennis courts and an enclosed swimming _pagar_ (fenced-in pool; _pagar_ means “fence” in Malay).11
+Officially opened on 17 May, the hotel comprised 35 fully furnished rooms fitted with modern sanitation, and provided amenities such as a dance hall, tennis courts and an enclosed swimming _pagar_ (fenced-in pool; _pagar_ means “fence” in Malay).[^11]

+However, seven years later, the hotel was converted into a transit accommodation for the personnel of the British Royal Air Force and their families.
+Although the hotel subsequently reopened to the public in 1966, it never regained its former glory and struggled to attract guests.[^12]

+In May 1971, _New Nation_ reporter Wendy Hutton described the hotel as a “faded gentlewoman, now reduced to taking in paying guests, who occasionally dreams of the days of her youth and beauty when young men sipped champagne from her dancing slippers”.[^13]

+The hotel hung on for another decade before finally shuttering on 31 December 1983.
+Speaking to the _Straits Times_ that year, Robin Tan, the assistant front manager, recalled the hotel in its heyday.
+“I remember coming to this place when I was a little boy and seeing only _ang mohs_ (Caucasians) around.
+It was very exclusive, somewhat like the Singapore Cricket Club.
+And the sea came right up to the hotel’s doorsteps.”[^14]